Quick Facts

 Breach Defined

-Timing: Must be made in the most expedient time possible and without unreasonable delay consistent with any measures necessary to determine the scope of the breach and restore the reasonable integrity of the system.
+Must be made in the most expedient time possible and without unreasonable delay, consistent with any measures necessary to determine the scope of the breach and restore the reasonable integrity of the system.

-Content: Notice must be in "plain language," use at least 10-point font, and organized by clearly and conspicuously displayed title ("Notice of Data Breach") and headings ("What Happened", "What Information Was Involved", "What We Are Doing", "What You Can Do", and "For More Information").
-Notice must include: name and contact information of covered entity; types of covered info that were or reasonably believed to have been the subject of the breach; the date, estimated date, or date range of the breach; date of the notice; whether notice was delayed due to law enforcement; general description of the breach; and toll-free numbers and addresses of the major CRAs if Social Security numbers, drivers' license or state identification card numbers were exposed.
+Notice must be in "plain language," use at least 10-point font, and organized by clearly and conspicuously displayed title ("Notice of Data Breach") and headings ("What Happened", "What Information Was Involved", "What We Are Doing", "What You Can Do", and "For More Information").
+Notice must include: name and contact information of covered entity; types of covered info that were or reasonably believed to have been the subject of the breach; the date, estimated date, or date range of the breach; date of the notice; whether notice was delayed due to law enforcement; general description of the breach; and toll-free numbers and addresses of the major Consumer Reporting Agencies if Social Security, driver's license, or state identification card numbers were exposed.

 Delayed Notice